 Q: What is the difference between a self-inflating sleeping pad and an inflatable one?

 A: The self-inflating pads don't require any labor to inflate- Unlike the inflatable ones, where you need to either pump or breathe in air.

 A: To overcome the lethargic self-inflation of long-compressed foam, it's helpful to prime the pad with a few breaths of air; it's like giving a push-start to get the momentum going.

-So if the camping pads that you took on your camping trips tended to deflate and took your comfort level down too, we had all the answers for you.
+So if the camping pads that you took on your whole camping trip tended to deflate and took your comfort level down too, we had all the answers for you.

 First, check how you're using your sleeping pad.
 Then think if any repairs are needed either in the area of the valve or if any punctures occurred.
-Just if that doesn't work - the last resort is to contact the retailer or manufacturer, to let them know you can't find what's wrong with your pad.
+Just if that doesn't do the job - the last resort is to contact the retailer or manufacturer, to let them know you can't find what's wrong with your pad.

 We hope our short article on your self inflating sleeping pad not inflating problems helped you find the root of your problem and you've managed to find the best way to reuse it.